• Skip to primary navigation

 • Oats - We used rolled oats as we find that they are the best for porridge and for the quickest cooking time.
 If you use other oats, then cooking times will vary.

 • Almond milk - This is a controversial one (more on that below), as a lot of people make porridge with just water.
 But we love ours with milk to get it super creamy.
-We have used almond milk, but you could use skimmed, semi-skimmed milk or full fat.
+We have used almond milk, but you could use oat milk, skimmed, semi-skimmed milk or full fat.

 • Apple - Any apples will work here and it's a great way to make a budget friendly breakfast.